Tramway Live Cams

-The first page gives you a choice of a list or a map of locations of traffic cameras in Sheffield, England.
+The first page gives you a map of locations of traffic cameras in Sheffield, England.
 The cameras 8 - direction Park Square South; 9 - Park Square North; 10 - Infirmary Road / Hoyle Street; 11 - Ridgeway Road; 12 - Ridgeway Road; and 16 - Middlewood Road; certainly show Sheffield Supertrams, others may do as well.
 The camera directions change, so the tramway may not always be visible, but a there is a map next to the image and a small panoramic view with street names, so that you can identify the direction that the camera is pointing.
 The images are updated every minute, but you will need to use refresh on your browser.

 At 3,650 feet long, Southport Pier is the second longest in the UK (after Southend at 7,080 feet).
 The pier was recently restored and from 2005 a battery operated tramway has run along it, as can be seen from this camera.
 The image updates about every second, but at frequent intervals the view switches away from the tramway and towards the promenade.

 As well as its main line railway exhibits, the Illinois Railway Museum at Union, Illinois, USA, has a large range of interurbans, streetcars and trolley coaches.
 On running days examples can be seen from the web cameras around their site.
 They have a variable automatic update which defaults to 8 seconds, but with a 2 second option for high speed lines.

 This camera is in New Orleans, Louisiana, USA, from "Fat Harry's" bar looking across St. Charles Avenue, close to its junction with Napoleon Avenue.
 The grass median strip carries the heritage streetcars and the view between the trees shows the uptown trolley stop on the far track.
 The image automatically updates every 20 seconds, although has recently given a moving picture.
 However, the camera is somtimes off-line.
 For a long time service was suspended due to Hurricane Katrina storm damage to tracks and overhead power supply, but we are pleased to say that the streetcars are now back.